 The Red LEDs are illuminated to show faults and help in trouble shooting.
 There are three faults (High Gas Fail, LWCO and Power Vent Fail) listed as "Optional" which are only functional when the particular "Optional" equipment is included with the boiler.
-The red stage LEDs indicate on which stage a given fault has occurred.
-(See Figure 16.)
+The red stage LEDs indicate the stage on which a given fault has occurred; see Figure 17.

-Blocked Flue: Blockage in Flue Probe Fail: One of the controlling Probes has failed Insufficient Air: Not enough Air to Close Switch Circulate Fail: Flow Switch Not Closed Gas Valve Fail: Relay for Gas Valve in Incorrect State High Limit: High Limit has been Exceeded Flame Fail: No Flame Sensed upon Ignition Igniter Fail: Igniter did not reach Minimum Amperage Low Gas Fail: Gas Pressure too low to Close Switch
+Blocked Flue: Blockage in Flue

+Probe Fail: One of the controlling Probes has failed

+Insufficient Air: Not enough Air to Close Switch

+Circulate Fail: Flow Switch Not Closed

+Gas Valve Fail: Relay for Gas Valve in Incorrect State

+High Limit: High Limit has been Exceeded

+Flame Fail: No Flame Sensed upon Ignition

-Figure 16.
+Figure 17.
 Display Board